Nikhil3107jaiswal/Salary-Prediction-using-PolynomialRegression/README.md

-# Salary Prediction using Regression
+# Salary Prediction using Polynomial Regression

 ## 📌 Project Overview
 This project demonstrates how regression techniques can be used to predict employee salaries based on job level.